 It is imperative to accurately determine the National Motor Freight Classification of the items being shipped to avoid costly adjustments.

-If you have questions regarding a freight classification, a Freightquote Account Representative can help.
+If you have questions regarding freight classes, a Freightquote Account Representative can help.
 Simply call 800-323-5441 for assistance.